ManticoreGamesInc/platform-documentation/docs/reference/core_api.md

 ### [AbilityUIControl](/core_api/classes/abilityuicontrol/abilityuicontrolOverview)

+A UIControl for showing the state of an Ability.

 Property | Return Value | Description | Tags
 --- | --- | --- | ---
 `ability` | Ability | Which ability object should be shown by the control. | None